 Something was cooking.

-According to reports that are flooding in from everywhere now, the Blue Jays have traded Brett Lawrie, Sean Nolin, Kendall Graveman, and Franklin Barreto for Josh Donaldson.
+According to reports that are flooding in from everywhere now, the Blue Jays have traded Brett Lawrie, Sean Nolin, Kendall Graveman, and Franklin Barreto to the Oakland Athletics for Josh Donaldson.

 This, folks, is seriously terrific.

 Put your flaccid mapleness away for a second and look at this: 7.7 and 6.4.

 Those are Donaldson’s WAR totals in each of the last two years, according to the FanGraphs version of the metric.
 He was first and second (by 0.2) among MLB third basemen in those years, respectively.
 He hit 24 and 29 home runs — playing home games in Oakland.
 He walks and gets on base at an above average rate, and he plays tremendous defence (UZR of 15.5 in 2014, DRS of +20).
 He put up a 147 wRC+ in 2013, and a 129 this year.

 He is a tremendous, tremendous player.